reflektjs/Reflekt/README.md

 ## Backend Rendering

-Ok, but what if you're a backend guy?
-Good news, you wouldn't have to change a thing – not your template nor the binding object!
-(Exeptions are custom filters)
+Ok, but what if you're a backend and a php guy?
+Good news, you wouldn't have to change a thing – not your templates nor the binding objects!

 ```php
 echo Reflekt('index.html', 'bind.json')->set($data);